bkirsh99/genomeLabel/README.md

 LINE | Non-long terminal repeat (non-LTR) retrotransposon that contains an RNA polymerase II promoter.
 SINE | Non-long terminal repeat (non-LTR) retrotransposon that does not encode a functional reverse transcriptase protein and relies on other mobile transposons, especially LINEs.
 Alu | Most common SINE element, which is highly conserved and often implicated in disease.
+Enhancer | Regulatory DNA sequence that, when bound by specific proteins (i.e transcription factors), enhance the transcription of an associated gene.

 In order of priority,